Which Travel Conferences Should You Attend from June through December of 2026?

 TravelCon was founded in 2018 by notable travel influencer and businessman, Matt Kepnes (AKA Nomadic Matt), and his team.
 The 2018 event was in Austin, the 2019 event was in Boston and the only one that I attended was the 2022 event in Memphis.
 I have to say, I was impressed with it.

-At the end of the Memphis event, Matt had announced on stage that it would be the last TravelCon event.
+Toward the end of the Memphis event, Matt had announced on stage that it would be the last TravelCon event.
 Most of us were sad about this, especially myself, because I had only been to one and I was really able to get a lot out of it.
-Memphis is a wonderful city, and the opening night march with the band on Beale Street toward the Jerry Lee Lewis' Cafe & Honky Tonk was a real night to remember.
+Memphis is a wonderful city, and the opening-night march with the band on Beale Street toward the Jerry Lee Lewis' Cafe & Honky Tonk was a real night to remember.

 Now I will discuss the Bansko Nomad Fest in Bulgaria...